MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/mouseandkeyboard.md

 ## Getting started with mouse and keyboard actions

 Simulate using the keyboard to enter text or other key commands with the **Send Keys** action.
-Use the **Insert special key** button to keys such as the arrow keys, Caps Lock or keys from the numeric keypad, and Insert modifier to send keys such as Shift and Control.
+Use the **Insert special key** button to insert keys such as the arrow keys, Caps Lock or keys from the numeric keypad, and Insert modifier to send keys such as Shift and Control.
 In the example below, a signature is added to an email message, starting with two line breaks.
 At the end of the text, the action sends the Ctrl+A and Ctrl+C commands, to select all and copy, to use the contents of the entire email text from the clipboard in a subsequent action.

 ![Screenshot of send keys action properties](\media\mousekeyboard\send-keys-example.png)